devfile/devfile-web/libs/docs/src/docs/no-version/what-is-a-devfile.md

 description: What is a devfile
 ---

-You can use devfiles to automate and simplify your development process.
+You can use devfiles to automate and simplify your development process by adopting the existing devfiles that are available in the [public community registry](https://registry.devfile.io/viewer) or by authoring your own devfiles to record custom instructions to configure and run your build environment as a YAML-formatted text file.
-With devfiles, you record the instructions for configuring and running your build environment as a YAML-formatted text file.
-Then, optionally, you can distribute those devfiles to other build tools and IDEs that support devfiles.
-Finally, to automatically configure and build a running application from a development project, you run the devfile instructions.
-You can also use devfiles to provide consistent build processes across different languages and tools.
+You can make these devfiles available in the supporting build tools and IDEs that can automatically process the devfile instructions to configure and build a running application from a development project.

 Using the recommended best practices from the devfile, the tools and IDE
 can: